The Return of the King (1980 film)

-The Return of the King (also known as The Return of the King: A Story of the Hobbits) is a 1980 American animated musical fantasy television film created by Rankin/Bass and Topcraft.
-It is an adaptation of part of J. R. R. Tolkien's 1955 high fantasy novel The Lord of the Rings.
-It takes its name from The Return of the King, the third and final volume of the novel, and is a sequel to the 1977 film The Hobbit.
-The first two parts of Tolkien's story, The Fellowship of the Ring and The Two Towers, are not covered in this release and are only briefly summarized at the beginning of the movie (the also animated The Lord of the Rings film by Ralph Bakshi from 1978 is an unrelated project, although the two were later marketed together by Warner Bros.).
+The Return of the King (also known as The Return of the King: A Story of the Hobbits) is a 1980 animated musical fantasy television film.
+It is a sequel to The Hobbit (1977).
+The film is an adaptation of The Return of the King, the third and final volume of the 1955 novel The Lord of the Rings by J. R. R. Tolkien.
+The first two parts of Tolkien's story, The Fellowship of the Ring and The Two Towers, are not covered in this release and are only briefly summarized at the beginning of the movie.

-The special aired on ABC on Sunday, May 11, 1980, after a legal challenge filed by the Tolkien Estate and Fantasy Films was settled.
-Both critics and fans gave The Return of the King a lukewarm welcome.
+The special aired on ABC on Sunday, May 11, 1980.
+Both critics and fans gave The Return of the King an indifferent reception.

 Plot

 Gandalf briefly narrates the background.
 Then, at Bilbo Baggins's 129th birthday party in Rivendell, his nephew Frodo explains why he is missing a finger from his hand while the Minstrel of Gondor sings a ballad that tells the story of the quest to destroy the One Ring and defeat the Dark Lord Sauron.

 In Mordor, Frodo's friend and companion, Samwise Gamgee, bears the Ring in Frodo's absence as he ventures to rescue Frodo from the Orc fortress of Cirith Ungol.
 During his journey, Sam is tempted to claim the Ring for himself, but ultimately resists its power.
 He rescues Frodo, and the two Hobbits head out for Mount Doom to destroy the Ring.

 Meanwhile, the wizard Gandalf the White and the Hobbit Pippin Took arrive at Minas Tirith to warn Denethor, the Steward of Gondor, about the upcoming war—only to discover that the Steward has gone insane and means to take his own life.
 Frodo and Samwise continue toward Mount Doom (eluding Ringwraiths and infiltrating a battalion of Orcs in the process) only to be attacked by Gollum, the creature from whom Bilbo took the Ring decades before.
 Frodo casts Gollum down, however, and goes to the Crack of Doom.
 Sam prepares to kill Gollum, but is overcome with pity and allows him to flee.